Custom Robo

 is an action role-playing video game series developed by Noise and published by Nintendo.

 The series spans five games, and has titles on the Nintendo 64, Game Boy Advance, GameCube, and Nintendo DS.
 Only the two most recent titles have seen a release outside of Japan.
-Custom Robo Arena was first released in Japan on October 19, 2006, later seeing international release in 2007.

 International release

 Beginning in 1999, the Custom Robo series has largely been exclusive to Japan.
 In 2001, however, Nintendo released Super Smash Bros.
 Melee, a fighting game containing characters from throughout the company's history, worldwide.
 In the title's trophy room, three custom robos from Custom Robo V2 appeared as trophies: Ray Mk II, Bayonette, and Annie.

 Stated by several issues of Nintendo Power, an international release of Custom Robo GX, the third title in the series, was planned but later canceled.
 The fourth title in the series, Custom Robo: Battle Revolution, would later be released in 2004, the first title in the series to receive and release outside of Japan.
 The fifth title of the series, Custom Robo Arena, would become the first and only Custom Robo title released globally.